visit-dav/visit/src/doc/gui_manual/Plots/PlotTypes/VolumePlot.rst

 To set the limits are set by first clicking the **Min** or **Max** check box next to the **Min** or **Max** text field.
-Clicking a check box enables a text field into which you can type a new minimum or maximum value.
+Clicking a check box enables a text field into which the user can type a new minimum or maximum value.

-Like VisIt's other plots that map scalar values to colors, the Volume plot allows for the data values to be scaled using Linear, Log, and Skew functions.
+Like VisIt_'s other plots that map scalar values to colors, the Volume plot allows for the data values to be scaled using Linear, Log, and Skew functions.
 To select a scaling function other than linear where values in the data range are mapped 1:1 to values in the color range, click on the **Log** or **Skew**